teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 MB752 adds a separate Owner-only action for exact resource/channel containment;
 it does not turn evidence into automatic remediation.
 MB754 adds no Partyline
 mutation: its quote-command adoption uses the existing lifecycle, permission and per-channel policy controls and remains inactive by default.
+MB757 adds an explicit, namespace-safe repository cleanup action after the supervised `short-content-v3` pilot proved that the legacy cleanup verb cannot address API v3 state.

 ## Is the package operationally ready?